admin-shell-io/id/aas/3/0/README.md

 ## GenericFragmentKeys/FragmentReference
  Bookmark or a similar local identifier of a subordinate part of a primary resource

- [https://admin-shell.io/aas/3/0/GenericFragmentKeys/FragmentReference](https://admin-shell.io/aas/3/0/GenericFragmentKeys/FragmentReference) The value FragmentReference of the GenericFragmentKeys class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/GenericFragmentKeys/FragmentReference](https://admin-shell.io/aas/3/0/GenericFragmentKeys/FragmentReference) The NamedIndividual FragmentReference of the GenericFragmentKeys class as defined in IDTA-01001-3-0.

+// Enum GenericGloballyIdentifiables

  ## GenericGloballyIdentifiables
  Enumeration of different key value types within a key